Overview

 Required Internship

-Students are required to engage in Practical Experience while enrolled in the program.
+Students are required to engage in Practical Experience in one semester while enrolled in the program.
 International Students in F-1 status are required to obtain authorization for Curricular Practical Training (CPT) from the Department of International Student and Scholar Services (ISSS) prior to engaging in any practical experience/training/internship off-campus.

 Plan of Study Grid